greenbird/piri/docs/index.md

   * run provided output function.
   * if none is provided it simply returns the dictionary.
   * to provide an output function simply add it while initiating Process. with the argument \_output=function.
 The function must receive dictionary and can return anything

-# Map

-Together with a [configuration file](#configuration-file) this function will create some data structured like the configuration file.
-The different pieces of the configuration file will tell the mapper how to structure the output.